dgrundel/woo-product-importer/README.md

 ====================

 - A simple, free CSV product importer for WooCommerce.
 - Supports importing hundreds or thousands of products at once.
+(The only limit is your patience!)
 - Imports images via URL or local file path.
 - Imports hierarchical category structures (see *Importing Hierarchical Categories* below.)
 - Lots of other great features suggested by plugin users (see *Cool Stuff It/You Can Do* and *Full List of Importable Attributes* below.)